Trevor Paglen, 2026 LG Guggenheim Award Recipient

 the Solomon R. Guggenheim Foundation, the award is juried by an international panel of distinguished museum directors, curators, scholars, and other arts professionals, with the selected artist receiving an unrestricted honorarium of $100,000.

-The Guggenheim New York and LG proudly announce Ayoung Kim as the 2025 LG Guggenheim Award recipient.
-Two additional artists will be recognized through 2027.
+Guggenheim New York and LG proudly announce Trevor Paglen as the 2026 LG Guggenheim Award recipient.
+Past recipients of the LG Guggenheim Award are Stephanie Dinkins, Shu Lea Chang, and Ayoung Kim.
+One additional artist will be recognized with

 Major Works